membraneframework/membrane_tutorials/multimedia_introduction/2_AudioProcessing.md

 ![waves with doubled frequency](assets/sinx_and_sin2x-pi.png "waves with doubled frequency")

-As such waves constructively interfere, we perceive consonance between the same tones in different octaves.
+As such waves constructively interfere, we perceive consonance between the same tones in different octaves

 ![constructive interference](assets/sinx+sin2x-pi.png "constructive interference")